Pathline FoundryPathline Foundry

 The early adopter incentive

-Washington built a financial reward into the program for buildings that come into compliance ahead of their tier deadline: $0.85 per square foot, paid as an Energy Performance Standard Incentive (EPSI), administered through the building's electric utility.
+Washington built a real financial reward into the program for buildings that get ahead of their deadline: a base incentive of $2.00 per square foot of conditioned floor area (parking and unconditioned space excluded), plus $0.05 per kBtuof energy saved beyond 15 EUI above your target.
+The state says it can cover up to half the cost of the measures your audit identifies.
+It's paid as an Energy Performance Standard Incentive (EPSI), administered through the building's electric utility.

 What to do this quarter